iter8-tools/iter8/doc_files/iter8_tekton_task.md

 [Tekton Pipelines](https://github.com/tektoncd/pipeline/tree/master/docs) are an open source implementation of mechanisms to configure and run CI/CD style pipelines for a Kubernetes application.
 Custom resources are used to define pipelines and their building blocks.

-This tutorial provides a sample task that drives a canary release with [iter8](http://iter8.tools).
-We then show how it might be integrated into a pipeline that (builds a new version), deploys a new version and drives a canary release of that new version.
+This tutorial provides a sample task that drives a canary release with [iter8](https://github.ibm.com/istio-research/iter8).
+We can see how this task could be integrated into a pipeline that builds a new version, deploys it and drives a canary release of that new version.

+This tutorial is similar to steps 1 - 5 of the tutorial [Successful canary release](https://github.ibm.com/istio-research/iter8.io/blob/master/doc_files/iter8_bookinfo_istio.md#part-1-successful-canary-release-reviews-v2-to-reviews-v3).
+A Tekton task is used to replace step 4.

 ## Part I: Setup

-If not already installed, install _iter8_ using [these instructions](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#adding-the-tekton-pipelines).
+If not already installed, install _iter8_ using [these instructions](https://github.ibm.com/istio-research/iter8.io/blob/master/doc_files/istio_install.md).

 ### 1. Install Tekton

 Install Tekton using the instructions [here](https://github.com/tektoncd/pipeline/blob/master/docs/install.md).

-### 2. Deploy the Bookinfo application
+### 2. Deploy the Bookinfo application and start load

-Deploy the Bookinfo application by following [steps 1 and 2 of these instructions](https://github.ibm.com/istio-research/iter8.io/blob/master/doc_files/iter8_bookinfo_istio.md#1-deploy-the-bookinfo-application).
+Deploy the Bookinfo application by following [steps 1 - 3](https://github.ibm.com/istio-research/iter8.io/blob/master/doc_files/iter8_bookinfo_istio.md#1-deploy-the-bookinfo-application) of the tutorial [Successful canary release](https://github.ibm.com/istio-research/iter8.io/blob/master/doc_files/iter8_bookinfo_istio.md#part-1-successful-canary-release-reviews-v2-to-reviews-v3).

 ## Part II: Use Tekton to Start Canary Rollout